 Romero: Nope.
 It just hurts like a bitch.

 Spec Ops: The Line is a very interesting game because it serves as a deconstruction of typical shooter games like Call of Duty.
-The story revolves around Captain Martin Walker, a Delta Force operator who seems like your typical action hero, who thinks that he is an American war hero who will sweep in and save the day.
-However things get progressively worse despite — and even because of — his actions.
-The game goes to great lengths to show that simply being well intentioned and fighting as hard as you can to save everyone doesn't always make everything alright in the end, the action hero doesn't always succeed.
+The story revolves around Captain Martin Walker, a Delta Force operator who seems like your typical Action Hero, who thinks that he is an American war hero who will sweep in and save the day.
+However things get progressively worse despite — and even BECAUSE of — his actions.
+The game goes to great lengths to show that simply being well-intentioned and fighting as hard as you can to save everyone doesn't always make everything alright in the end, and that the action hero doesn't always succeed.
 Walker realizes the negative consequences of his actions completely too late to correct his mistakes.

 God of War II: After being locked in a room with the former War God Kratos, Greek hero Perseus has a minor breakdown when its clear that Kratos will not help him escape.
 Perseus reasons that the Sisters of Fate have sent Kratos (who is vilified throughout Greece) to him as a test of strength.
 Donning his Cap of Invisibility, he resolves to kill the Ghost of Sparta to get in favor with the Sisters.
 Kratos impales Perseus on a huge hook, letting him know that it's not that kind of video game.
 To further drive this in, Perseus is voiced by none other than Harry Hamlin, which gives the impression that Perseus believes he's still in his own movie.
 He isn't.